hydpy-dev/hydpy/hydpy/docs/development.rst

 Exceptions
 ..........
-The unmodified error messages of Python (and of the imported libraries) are often not helpful in the application of HydPy due to two reasons: First, they are probably read by someone who has no experience in understanding Pythons exception handling system.
+Unmodified error messages of Python (and of the imported libraries) are often not helpful in the application of HydPy due to two reasons: First, they are probably read by someone who has no experience in understanding Pythons exception handling system.